 - Mstislav Rostropovitch, Philippe Hirschhorn, Ivry Gitlis, Aldo Ciccolini, Gidon Kremer, Arthur Grumiaux, José Van Dam, Mischa Maïski, Maurice André, Jean-Pierre Wallez, Louis Lortie, Antoine Tamestit, Renaud and Gautier Capuçon, Michel Portal, Paul Meyer, Mathieu Herzog, Miguel da Silva, Jean-Philippe Collard, Anne Quéffelec, Barnabás Kelemen, Gary Hoffman, Richard Galliano, Gérard Caussé, Maria João Pires and others.

-- Paris, Beijing, Abu Dhabi, Amsterdam, Rotterdam, Bucharest, Bayreuth, Munich, Luxembourg, Zurich, Geneva, Saint Petersburg, Brussels and more.
+- Paris, Amsterdam, Beijing, Abu Dhabi, Istanbul, Bucharest, Bayreuth, Munich, Luxembourg, Zurich, Geneva, St. Petersburg, Warsaw, Brussels and elsewhere.

-The orchestra is a partner of the Queen Elisabeth Competition for international music, and a regular presence at the Queen Elisabeth Music Chapel, Bozar Centre for Fine Arts, Flagey Cultural Centre, and numerous music festivals.
+The ORCW has been a partner of the Queen Elisabeth International Music Competition in Belgium for more than 20 years, a regular contributor to the Queen Elisabeth Music Chapel and numerous Belgian and international festivals.